kurrent-io/mcp-server/README.md

 # KurrentDB MCP Server
-Expose stream data to the MCP Client.
-This is a simple MCP tool to explore data in KurrentDB.
+ This is a simple MCP server to help you explore data and prototype projections faster on top of KurrentDB.

 ## Recommended Usage
 - Claude Desktop